shashankag14/arxiv_chatbot/README.md

 ##### Add API Key

-Make sure to securely store your API key (e.g., Hugging Face or others if you wish to change the embedding or LLM model) in a `.env` file to avoid exposing sensitive information:
+In order to test the app locally without using the streamlit app, make sure to securely store your Cohere API key (or others if you wish to change the embedding or LLM model) in a `.env` file to avoid exposing sensitive information:

 1. Create a `.env` file in the project directory.
 2. Add your API keys in this file: